I had wanted to make my own beer brittle for a while now.

-With all that said, it's a pretty simple recipe.
+With all that said, it’s a pretty simple Pumpkin Beer Brittle with Pepitas recipe.
 Toward the end of the cooking, you need to be vigilant and keep stirring.
-Otherwise, the bottom of the brittle can burn - and no one wants that smell in their home!
-You want the brittle batter to be quite viscous and almost to the point where it will burn.
-A good brittle will harden almost immediately when you add the fixins' and pour it onto the cookie sheet.
+Otherwise, the bottom of the brittle can burn – and no one wants that smell in their home!
+You want the brittle batter to be quite vicious and almost to the point where it will burn.
+A good brittle will harden almost immediately when you add the fixins’ and pour it onto the cookie sheet.

-For this recipe, I'd encourage you to use a seasonal beer with lots of spices and pumpkin flavor.
+For this Pumpkin Beer Brittle with Pepitas recipe, I’d encourage you to use a seasonal beer with lots of spices and pumpkin flavour.
 Be sure to consult Barnivore if you need to check if your booze is vegan.

 1 1/2 c. organic cane sugar

 6 oz. pumpkin beer

 - Line a cookie sheet with parchment paper and spray it lightly with olive oil or coconut oil.
 Set aside.

 - Using a large, heavy-bottomed pan, attach your candy thermometer to it.
 Over medium-high heat, combine your sugar, beer, syrup, and vanilla.
 Bring the mixture to a boil and then reduce to a simmer.
 Your thermometer should read at least 220 degrees before you even consider mixing in the pepitas.